suedama1756/PhotonJS.Build/README.md

 * We don't want make our code too dependent on one particular format, unless we can help it.
 * We want an easy way convert existing libraries to work with our module format of choice.
+* We want to easily include it in our build process.

 PhotonJS.Build hopes to address these issues.